-Older Adult Students may need help with academic, career or personal growth issues as they make decisions about re-entering MSU.
-Adult Services, a unit of the Office of the Vice Provost for University Outreach, facilitates a variety of services for re-entry adults: referral, computerized career guidance, registration on the Lifelong Education Option, and non-credit personal growth courses.
+Older Adult Students may need help with academic or career issues as they make decisions about re-entering MSU.
+Adult Services, a unit of the Office of the Vice Provost for University Outreach, facilitates a variety of services for reentry adults: orientation programs, referral, computerized career guidance, and registration under the Lifelong Education Status.
 Call 353-0791 for an appointment, or visit office 51 Kellogg Center.

-American Indian Students are represented by the North American Indian Student Organization (NAISO).
-(See AS-MSU.)
-NAISO sponsors cultural and social programs and promotes campus-wide awareness of current issues affecting American Indian students.
+Native American Students are represented in ASMSU by the North American Indian Student Organization (NAISO).
+NAISO sponsors cultural and social programs and promotes campus-wide awareness of current issues affecting Native American students.
 NAISO also provides a social support system for students through linkage with the extended Indian community in the Lansing area.
 The Annual Pow Wow is open to the public and attracts participants from several states.
 NAISO offices are located in the Culture Room, G-33 Hubbard Hall, 353-3878, and at 327 MSU Union, 353-5255.
 (Liaison relationship with Office of Minority Student Affairs, 353-7745.)

-Asian Pacific American Students are represented in student government by the Asian Pacific American Student Organization (APASO).
-(See ASMSU.)
+Asian Pacific American Students are represented in ASMSU by the Asian Pacific American Student Organization (APASO).
 APASO provides opportunities for students to meet socially and culturally, and serves as a support system for students to discuss issues and concerns relevant to Asian Pacific American Students.
 The offices are located in the APA Heritage Room, G-13 Holden Hall, 353-3141, and in 328 MSU Union, 353-5255.
 (Liaison relationship with Office of Minority Student Affairs, 353-7745.)

 Black Students are represented in student government at all-campus and residence hall levels.
-The Black Student Alliance (BSA) serves as the communication linkage of the Black student community and addresses the academic, political, and social needs of Black students.
+The Black Student Alliance (BSA) serves as a communication linkage for the Black student community and addresses the academic, political, and social needs of Black students.
 Programs include: the Black Student Welcome Reception, Co-Sponsor of the Annual Black Student Retention Conference, and coordination of Black History Month events.
-(See ASMSU.)
 The BSA office is located in 327 MSU Union, 353-5255.
 (Liaison relationship with Office of Minority Student Affairs, 353-7745.)